imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ### IndexFieldListNoAnalyze
 The property 'lucene.indexFieldListNoAnalyze' defines a comma separated list of fields which will be added as keyword  fields into the lucene index.
 The content of this fields will not be analyzed.
 So a exact phrase search is possible here.

+### IndexFieldListStore
+The property 'lucence.indexFieldListStore' defines a comma separated list of fields which will be stored into the Lucene Document.
+This kind of data can be requested by the method findHits().
+This finder method is faster but did not load the whole document.

 ### defaultOperator
 The defaultOperator sets the boolean operator of the QueryParser.
 In default mode (AND\_OPERATOR) terms without any modifiers are considered optional: for example _capital of France_ is equal to _capital AND of AND France_.
 In OR\_OPERATOR mode terms are considered to be in conjunction: the above mentioned query is parsed as _capital OR of OR France_